m4gus88/USI_RO/README.md

 Some general changes compared to the original mod are inherent from the realism:

 * Agricultural modules will only recycle/produce food.
 For water and oxygen, you'll have to provide separate converters (take a look at the Water Purifier and the Water Splitter from TACLS).
 * Life Support Recyclers have been removed, as they are extremely unrealistic.
-Pods and rover command modules have CO2 Scrubbers, but that's it.
+Pods and rover command modules have CO2 Scrubbers, but that's it. (in the future, I might add built in CO2 -> Oxygen, and WasteWater -> Water recyclers to these)
 * The switchable containers now have modular tanks.
 There's two kind of containers: liquid, and solid.
 Liquid containers are basically Service Module tanks, so they can hold any fuel, EC, and life support.
 Solid containers contain all the rest.
 * Because of the way Realism Overhaul works, you probably won't be able to launch and ship large bases in one go.